BioinfoMachineLearning/PSBench/README.md

 ```

 ## I. Datasets for training and testing EMA methods
-PSBench consists of 4 complementary large datasets for training and testing EMA methods:
+PSBench consists of the following 4 complementary large datasets for training and testing EMA methods, which can be downloaded from the Harvard Dataverse repository above:
 1. CASP15_inhouse_dataset
 2. CASP15_community_dataset
 3. CASP16_inhouse_dataset